shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

 6. On the **Agents tab**, you can see  :

 - Operation errors and warnings - these are errors and warning related specifically to agents.
 - Workspace agents - these are the agents that sent logs to the workspace during the selected time range.
-You can see the agents' types and health state.
+You can see the agent's types and health state.
 - Agents activity - this grid shows information on either all agents, healthy or unhealthy agents.

     ![Screenshot of the search Azure workspace Monitor.](Images/hol3-e5-t3-s6.png "Azure Monitor")